marchandd/docker_index/README.md

 ### Dedicated samples Windows Portable-app (6 VE)

-A declination of the more efficient of reproductible method for Windows Portable-apps grouped samples, Windows Portable-apps dedicated samples easy to install, update and use with SSH.
+A declination of the more efficient of reproductible method for Windows Portable-apps grouped samples, Windows Portable-apps dedicated samples easy to install last version directly (except for FreeCommander) and use with SSH.
 :star2: Very easy way that take less than 5 minutes, you just have to run only 3 times one same command in cyclic mode to run sub programs and just 1 command line to active alias !

 :checkered_flag: [Antp.be:copyright: AntRenamer Portable (SSH root)](https://github.com/marchandd/term_ssh_wine_antrenamer/ "SSH")